cg-tuwien/Auto-Vk-Toolkit/docs/updater.md

 ## Common Use-Cases
 * Swapchain recreation can lead to changes to image properties.
 This may cause any pipeline, renderpass, framebuffer or image view that directly works with swapchain to end in an invalid state.
 The updater mechanism is meant to streamline the recreation process of those objects, as well as to allow any user-defined behaviour to execute in cases where such events occur.
 * Shader hot reloading: Update graphics/compute/ray-tracing pipelines after (SPIR-V) shader files have been updated on the file system.
-* Adapt to number of concurrent frame changes: setup any necessary sync mechanism.
+* Adapt to changes in the number of concurrent frames, by setting up possibly required synchronization mechanisms.

 ## Notes on Swapchain recreation